 From his apartment, Roy continued to ship water filters to Flint, funded by his personal savings and credit cards.
 To donate more, he created filters for Washington, D.C.’s water, which he sold to raise money for Flint.
-Overall, Roy donated more than a thousand of the devices.
+Overall, Roy said he donated more than a hundred of the devices.
 In an article in the Chicago Tribune, Hydroviv was recognized for its work in Flint, among other tech companies.
 Another article by the BBC titled “The man helping Americans access safe drinking water,” detailed Roy’s efforts during the crisis.

 And as he saw the need and the demand for water-specific filters beyond Flint, he turned this charitable act into a profitable business.
 A chemistry major (and baseball catcher) at Colby, Roy traced his interest in being a scientist and an entrepreneur directly to Mayflower Hill.

 At Colby, Roy closely worked with Whitney King, the Dr. Frank and Theodora Miselis Professor of Chemistry, doing water quality work and measurements.
 This was his first experience with water research.
 It was also then he learned about King’s scientific instrument company, Waterville Analytical.
 “That was really the first time I had ever seen a scientist have their own company,” Roy said.

 While Roy discovered the possibility of entrepreneurship within the scientific world, his professor observed his potential in both.